0x6b/git-log-to-sqlite/README.md

 # git-log-to-sqlite

-A tool to convert git repository logs (without merge commit) to sqlite database.
+A tool to convert git repository logs (without merge commit) to a sqlite database.

 ## Installation